Demon King Daimao: Light Novel

 The first volume was published on February 1, 2008 by Hobby Japan under its HJ Bunko imprint, with a total of 13 volumes available.
-Each volume in the series are called Acts.
+Volumes in the series are referred to as Acts.
 Light novel publisher J-Novel Club released the light novels in English digitally.

 Manga

 A manga adaptation began serialization in the November 2008 issue of Champion Red.
 The series ended in the February 2014 issue of Champion Red.
 The first volume was published by Akita Shoten on May 20, 2009, and the fifth and last on April 18, 2014.